wreSSLmaniacs/IITB-proc/README.md

 The repository will hold CS226 Project 2020-21

 ## Progress
-Components are ready for datapath
+Datapath code ready for synthesis

 ## ToDo
-Join components and Code FSM
+Code FSM and Test.
+Please do.